esteban-andrade/AutonomousFireDataCollect/flir_one_node/README.md

 ```
 ## Launch Files

 Alternatively there are a series of launch files that can be used to start the rosnode.
-These will allow a simpler approach when executing the ROS nodes= for different purposes such as Visualization or Data Recording
+These will allow a simpler approach when executing the ROS nodes for different purposes such as Visualization or Data Recording

 ### For Visualization